Beuterei/create-helper/README.md

 -   `setupTemplateEngine` - Exposed the internal used template engine helper for modifications.
 See [setupTemplateEngine](#setupIsetupTemplateEnginenteractiveUI)

 -   `afterCreationHook` - Hook run after all files are copied.
 See [afterCreationHook](#afterCreationHook)

+-   `argumentParsingOptions` - Options to define how arguments from the command are parsed.
+See [Minimist Cheatsheet](https://devhints.io/minimist) for option details

+-   `modifyCreatePath` - Dangerous option: Gets the user selected create path to modify.
+Returned string will be used as new create path.
+Can be useful for temp directories or already full paths in certain situations

 ### UIHelper